top of page

 WPO MUSIC DIRECTOR

-Dominic Grier is widely acknowledged as a young conductor of distinction, equally at home in opera, ballet and symphonic work as well as contemporary music and orchestral training.
+Dominic Grier is widely acknowledged as a conductor of distinction, equally at home in opera, ballet and symphonic work as well as contemporary music and orchestral training.

 Bodyshot1_edited.jpg

 In the field of opera, he made a critically acclaimed guest conducting début at the Opéra National de Lyon in March 2010, with the French premiere of Copland’s The Tender Land, and had formerly worked as an Assistant Conductor there, where his repertoire included Siegfried (2007), Porgy and Bess (2008 and 2010) and Death in Venice (2009).
 He has also assisted on Peter Grimes at the Aldeburgh Festival, and has served as rehearsal conductor to the Britten-Pears Orchestra.
-Most recently, he conducted Malcolm Arnold’s opera The Open Window with the Berkeley Ensemble.
+More recently, he conducted a rare performance of Malcolm Arnold’s opera The Open Window with the Berkeley Ensemble.
 He is a regular coach and pianist for the Royal Opera House, working with many of the current and former singers of the Jette Parker Young Artists Programme.

 www.dominicgrier.com